Schwarzschild Radius Calculator

 Frequently asked questions

-Why is the speed of light squared in the Schwarzschild radius formula?
+Why is the Schwarzschild radius proportional to mass?